Quasiperiodic function

 for a z-independent η when ω is a period of the corresponding Weierstrass ℘ function.

-In the special case where $f(z + \omega)=f(z)$ we say f is periodic with period ω in the period lattice $\Lambda$.
+In the special case where $f(z + \omega) = f(z)$, we say that f is periodic with period ω in the period lattice $\Lambda$.

 Quasiperiodic signals

-Quasiperiodic signals in the sense of audio processing are not quasiperiodic functions in the sense defined here; instead they have the nature of almost periodic functions and that article should be consulted.
+Quasiperiodic signals in the sense of audio processing are not quasiperiodic functions in the sense defined here; instead they have the nature of almost periodic functions, and that article should be consulted.
 The more vague and general notion of quasiperiodicity has even less to do with quasiperiodic functions in the mathematical sense.